-Seamus Oliver “Ollie” Campbell also known as Ollie Campbell had a huge athletics background when growing up.
-Ollie is arguably Ireland’s greatest ever fly-half, starring in the Triple Crowns wins in both 1982 and ’85, he was a doyen to the art of rugby and his legacy will forever continue to be highly regarded by teammates, media and the world.
+Seamus Oliver Campbell, also known as Ollie Campbell had a huge athletic background when growing up.
+Ollie has been arguably Ireland’s greatest ever fly-half, starring in the Triple Crowns wins in both 1982 and ’85, he was a doyen to the art of rugby and his legacy will forever continue to be highly regarded by teammates, the media and the world.
 He started rugby at the age of 8 at Belvedere College.
 While attending Belvedere College, he was on 2 winning school cup teams in ‘71 and ‘72.
 When it comes to rugby history, Old Belvedere RFC which was founded in 1918 is right up there with the best of them.
 Ollie Played in 22 matches for Ireland from a period between 1976-84 and scored 217 points.
 He was Ireland’s leading points scorer until it was surpassed by Michael Kiernan in 1988.
-The 217 point

 Ollie attended the Jesuit-run Belvedere College on Great Denmark Street. ‘’I was just immersed in rugby in Belvedere and I certainly went there with far more interest in playing rugby rather than the academic side of the school.’’ ‘’I was lucky to get to know some very inspiring and influential coaches there.’’